thinkaliker/thinkaliker.com/_posts/2013-09-20-a-lil-bit-of-minecraft-history.md

 categories: post
 permalink: /blog/a-lil-bit-of-minecraft-history
 author: Adam
+description: The history of Creeps, Ailise and AuroraServer!
 ---
 Welcome!
 I'm going to tell you the history behind the Minecraft multiplayer server that I play on, AuroraServer!
 But the story isn't quite that simple.
 It all started on Reddit...